Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 Droopy, wilting leaves Underwatering or cold temps Water if dry; check for drafts

-Leggy, stretched growth Insufficient light Move to brighter spot
+Leggy, stretched growth Insufficient light Move to a brighter spot

 Slow or no growth Low light, no nutrients Improve light; fertilize in spring